NickSchweitzer/TextSerializer/Docs/Reference/TheCodingMonkey.Serialization.Formatters/BooleanIntFormatter.md

 # BooleanIntFormatter class

-Interface which allows an object to be seralized/deserialized according to custom rules depending a given file format.
+Formatter which allows serialization and deserialization of Booleans to Integer values in a file.

 ```csharp
 public class BooleanIntFormatter : ITextFormatter